-I am a Ph.D. candidate in Computer Science at University of Waterloo & Vector Institute, supervised by Prof. Pascal Poupart.
-My research interests lie in the intersection of cooperative AI, reinforcement learning (RL), large language models (LLMs), mechanism design and social choice.
-My recent works mainly focus on mixed-motive cooperation in multi-agent systems, including RL-driven agents and generative agents.
+I am a Ph.D. candidate in Computer Science at the University of Waterloo and the Vector Institute, supervised by Prof. Pascal Poupart.
+My research focuses on cooperative and safe agentic AI, spanning reinforcement learning, large language models, mechanism design, information design, and game theory.
+I am particularly interested in designing mechanisms and algorithms that promote cooperation, alignment, and safety in mixed-motive multi-agent systems, including both RL-driven and generative agents.

 You can reach me at shuhui [dot] zhu [at] uwaterloo [dot] ca.